 Dig deeper by adding filters

 Let's take a look at the Distribution industry.

-- The "Gross margin by Month and Executive Name" area chart tells us that only Valery and Tina have customers in this industry and Valery only worked with this industry from June to November.
+The Gross Margin % by Month and Executive chart tells us that only Valery and Tina have customers in this industry and Valery worked with this industry only from June to November.

-- Select Tina and then Valery in the "Gross Margin by Month and Executive" area chart legend.
-Notice Tina's portion of "Total Revenue by Product" is really small compared to Valery.
+Select Tina and then Valery in the Gross Margin by Month and Executive chart legend.
+Notice Tina's portion of the Total Revenue by Product chart is small compared to Valery.